 - Distributed Generation

-- Asset Management and Planning
+- Transmission and Distribution Network Planning

 - Load Modelling and Demand-Side Management